"For we wrestle not against flesh

 There are some who believe that the sentence, “And he remained among them up to the times of Trajan,” is referring to John.
 Others, such as Mark Mason, believe that the sentence is referring to Jesus.
 We do not believe that St. Irenaeus was referring to John, because of the fact that the title of the chapter from which the reference is taken indicates that the topic of discussion surrounded the age of Jesus.

-But whichever is the case, Irenaeus clearly stated that he believed that Jesus lived to “that more advanced age.”
-And he stated that Jesus Christ advanced to an “old age, which our Lord possessed while He still fulfilled the office of a Teacher.”
+stated that Jesus Christ advanced to an “old age, which our Lord possessed while He still fulfilled the office of a

 It is difficult to accept Irenaeus’ belief that Jesus died on the cross at some older age, simply because there are other documents that state that he was alive and well, but mention nothing about his having died on the cross at some later date.
 In short, Irenaeus’ statements cannot be read in isolation, due to the fact that there exists other information that states that Jesus was alive very long after age 30.
 So Irenaeus’ statements must be weighed against the other available accounts.